raspberrypilearning/make-crumble-robot-head/en/step_6.md

 Add two `let # = 0`{:class="crumblevariables"} blocks and fill the blank field of the first with the `closed`{:class="crumblevariables"} variable and the second with the `open`{:class="crumblevariables"} variable.

-I now know that closed is at 10° for my robot head, so I will `let closed = 10`{:class="crumblevariables"}.
+I now know that closed is at 10° for my robot head, so I `let closed = 10`{:class="crumblevariables"}.
 If your robot mouth has not closed yet, you can add a little until you find the correct angle.

-I know that open will be less that 0°.
-As a start I will `let open = -30`{:class="crumblevariables"}.
+I know that open must be less that 0°.
+As a start I `let open = -30`{:class="crumblevariables"}.

 ![Setting servo variables](images/servoAngles_settingServoVariables.png)